Coupled bialgebras and Lions trees: Introduction

 \section{Introduction}

-This paper is the result of the development of several of the ideas found in \cite{2021Probabilistic} and \cite{salkeld2021Probabilistic2}.
-To improve the readability of the subject matter, these papers were shortened to the subsequent works \cite{salkeld2022ExamplePRP} and \cite{salkeld2022Random} with several results updated and moved into this work.
+This paper is the result of the development of several of the ideas found in \cite{2021Probabilistic} and \cite{salkeld2021Probabilistic2} describing the algebraic properties of probabilistic rough paths, the first paper on which is \cite{2019arXiv180205882.2B}.
+To improve the readability of the subject matter, these unpublished papers were shortened to the subsequent works \cite{salkeld2022ExamplePRP} with several results updated and moved into this work.
+Additional results were moved into \cite{salkeld2022Lions}.

-acts as a sequel to \cite{salkeld2022ExamplePRP} and \cite{salkeld2022Lions} and provides a more detailed and rigorous study of the coupled Hopf algebras introduced in \cite{2021Probabilistic}.
-In this work, we will only refer to coupled Bialgebras because we do not address the existence of an antipode in the coupled setting and we refer the reader to future work.
-For a classical reference on Bialgebras and Hopf algebras we refer the reader to \cite{cartier2021hopf}.
+This paper acts as a sequel to \cite{salkeld2022ExamplePRP} and \cite{salkeld2022Lions} and provides a more detailed and rigorous study of the coupled Hopf algebras introduced in \cite{2021Probabilistic}.
+In this work, we will only refer to coupled bialgebras because we do not address the existence of an antipode in the coupled setting and we refer the reader to future work.
+For a classical reference on bialgebras and Hopf algebras we refer the reader to \cite{cartier2021hopf}.